seattleflu/documentation/SCAN.md

 - [Adding a new language](#adding-a-new-language)

 ## Return of results portal
 Currently, we return SCAN participant's results via a dedicated page for SCAN at the [UW LabMed SecureLink portal].
+(See the private [securelink GitHub repo].)

 A SCAN participant must provide their collection barcode and date of birth in order to retrieve their results.

 The following example data can be entered at the [SecureLink dev instance] to see a live view what a SCAN participant sees for each of the result codes including an example PDF where applicable: